AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_basics_read_table_head.png" width="90%"></center>
 <br>

-We can ignore that things are wrapping a little funny because it's wider than the panel can allow, but it put our column names in the first row and added new column names ("V1", "V2", etc.).
+We can ignore that things are wrapping a little funny because it's wider than the panel can allow, but it put our column names in the first row and added new column names ("V1", "V2", etc.), which we definitely don't want to ignore.

 Looking at the help menu for **`read.table()`** some more in our bottom right pane, we find there is an argument for "header", which is by default set to **`FALSE`**.
 So let's try again but this time we'll specify that there is a header:

 ```R
 gene_annotations_tab <- read.table("gene_annotations.txt", sep="\t", header=TRUE)